ultravideo/uvgRTP/BUILDING.md

 # Building

 uvgRTP is built using CMake and a 64-bit compiler is required for compilation.
-By default, crypto is enabled.

 uvgRTP can be built with QtCreator too, see uvgRTP.pro.
 Archive merging is not supported when QtCreator is used.

+## Note about Crypto++ and SRTP/ZRTP support

+uvgRTP uses [*__has_include*](https://en.cppreference.com/w/cpp/preprocessor/include) to detect if Crypto++ is present in the file system.
+Thus, SRTP/ZRTP is automatically enabled/disabled based whether it's found in the file system requiring no extra work from the user.

+If, for some reason, you have Crypto++ available but would like to disable SRTP/ZRTP anyway, plase compile uvgRTP with `-DDISABLE_CRYPTO=1`, see the example below for more details.

 ## Examples

-### Build uvgRTP with crypto enabled
+### Build uvgRTP

 Building